Gates of Delhi: Kabuli Gate

 There is nothing to remember if a gate stood there; neither are there ruins, nor does the place or the location where the gate stood retain the name.
 It was located on the extreme west end of the walled city of Shahjahanabad, just right next to the Tis Hazari area, which is outside the walled city; the gate was facing towards Kabul.
 A significant part of the city was dedicated to railway construction from the north and west, the railway departments were laying down railway-lines a major chunk of the wall as well as the gate was razed for railway construction.
 Many historical buildings in this locality, including the tomb of Begum Zeb-un-Nissa, who died in 1702 AD, were said to have been buried here her burial was said to have been built just outside the Kabuli gate where the Tis Hazari area lies, but it was completely destroyed when the rail route was being constructed.
 This gate saw heavy resistance by the rebel fighters against the British company soldiers during the rebellion of 1857 against the advancing company troops towards the walled city for a month before it was captured.

 Nigambodh Gate

 It was built on the north eastern side of the Shahjahanabad.
 It is located on the Ring Road near the Yamuna Bazaar.
-It derives its name from the Nigambodh Ghat, which is a burial ground here.
+It derives its name from the Nigambodh Ghat, which is a funeral ground here.
 The etymology of Nigambodh is derived from Sanskrit words 'Nigam' which means the "Ved" and 'bodh' means "knowledge", meaning realization of knowledge.
-According to a folk legend, Lord Brahma (the creator) took a bath in the Yamuna River at this ghat to recover his lost memory and by this act Brahma not only got back his memory but also remembered the place he had kept his sacred books.
+According to a folk legend, Lord Brahma (the creator) took a bath in the Yamuna River at this ghat to recover his lost memory, and by this act Brahma not only got back his memory but also remembered the place he had kept his sacred books.
 In the past, the gate was closer to the ghat and nearer to the Salimgarh Fort.
 The gate no longer exists as when the Yamuna river changed its course the gate disappeared and fell out of maintenance.